TeachersPayTeachers/tpt-connect/README.md

 offers all of the functionality the Redux method does.

-The only additions are the `resources` object which lists definitions for the resources required for the component, and the `request` method which dispatches a request action.
+The only additions are the `resources` object which lists definitions for the resources required for the component, and the `fetchResource` method which dispatches a request action.

 These are the options each resource definition takes: